Xunnamius/project-utils/packages/plugin-lint/README.md

 - ⛔ † Errors when this package's source imports another package (from the same monorepo) but doesn't list said package in `package.json` `dependencies` key
   - [Self-referential imports][13] are excluded from this check
+- ⚠️ Warns when `package.json` contains `devDependencies`
+  - These should be located in the project root's package.json file instead

 > † This check is performed using [Espree][16] AST static analysis.
 Dynamic
 > imports are not checked.